andbgr/Trellium/README.md

 ## About
 This is a theme suite for LXQt or KDE.
-It consists of KWin/Aurorae and xfwm4 window manager themes, LXQt and Plasma Desktop themes, Qt/Kvantum widget styles, and sddm login themes.
+It consists of KWin/Aurorae and xfwm4 window manager themes, LXQt and Plasma desktop themes, Qt/Kvantum widget styles, and sddm login themes.

 ## How to create a new variation of this theme: